emc211/optane-kdb-report/README.md

 #### AggEngine

 This process is the main departure for standard tick set up.
 This process subscribes to standard trade and quote tables and calculates running daily and minute level stacks for all symbols.
-These aggregated tables are then published to the rdb from which they could then be queried.
+These aggregated tables are then published to the RDB from which they could then be queried.
-This process was added in order to have some kind of more complex event process as well as standard rdb.
+This process was added in order to have some kind of more complex event process as well as standard RDB.
 This process will constantly have to read and write to memory. where generally only has to write as it appends data and only read for queries) Code can be viewed [here](../src/q/aggEngine.q)

-#### Rdb
+#### RDB

 Standard rdb subscribes to tables from the tp.
 We also added option to prestress the memory before our half hour of testing again looking at the market data on 2020.03.02 there were 650,000,000 quote msgs and 85,000,000 trades at 15:30 so we insert these volumes into the rdb at start up.
 This aims to ensure that the ram is already somewhat saturated.
 Full code available[here](../src/q/tp)